lexoyo/serverless-forms/README.md

 - [x] Make sure sensitive data is not logged or stored on the server
 - [x] Thank you page redirection
 - [x] Use tokens instead of emails to avoid being scrapped and spammed
+- [x] Easy self hosting with a docker image or instructions for nodejs
 - [ ] Error page redirection or message in GET
 - [ ] Send confirmation email to the form submitter
 - [ ] Captcha to avoid spam